- What we collect

 Laura Rademaker, Cross cultural contacts beyond the mission - Anindilyakwa and anthropologists

-Laura’s project is examining negotiations around uses of language (English and Aboriginal languages) on the Church Missionary Society missions on Groote Eylandt under assimilation policy (her project focuses on 1943-1973).
+Laura’s project is examining negotiations around uses of language (English and Aboriginal languages) on the Church Missionary Society missions on Groote Eylandt under assimilation policy (focusing on 1943-1973).
 She is interested in the beginnings of bilingual education, translation, naming, English literacy and the role of songs in cross-cultural exchange on the missions.
-In particular, while visiting the NLA, Laura is interested in anthropological records and manuscripts from non-missionary visitors to the island.
+In particular, Laura is interested in anthropological records and manuscripts from non-missionary visitors to the island.

 Tillie Stephens, Against a strong tide?: Education and the Aboriginal Mission Station, Ramahyuck, Victoria and thought amongst white colonial society regarding the education of indigienous children by Europeans from 1860-1888.